chrissherlock/inside-libreoffice/sal/operating_system_layer/processes/ipc.md

 }
 ```

 When done with the signal handler, you should remove the signal handler via the function `osl_removeSignalHandler()`.
-This releases the mutex held on the signal handler, removes the handler from the linked list and frees the memory taken by the handler.
+This acquires a mutex on the signal handler, removes the handler from the linked list, frees the memory taken by the handler and then releases the signal handler mutex.

+To raise a signal, call on `osl_raiseSignal()`.

 ## Memory-mapped files